sjardim/Hugopit/README.md

 2. Hugo website: [https://raw.githubusercontent.com/sjardim/Hugopit/master/hugo-screenshot.png](https://raw.githubusercontent.com/sjardim/Hugopit/master/hugo-screenshot.png)

 ## Why use it?

 Although Cockpit appears to have great performance, it still depends on a server running PHP.
 With this solution, you can have the UX of a web based editor and use Hugo to create a static site that can run everywhere (Github pages, S3, etc).
-Nothing beats this approach in security (no files and database to worry about)
+Nothing beats this approach in security (no files and database to worry about).

+## Why NOT use it

+You can't import Hugo content to it, unless you make such code.
+This was an experiment and only works on creating new content.

 ## Instructions